dekuNukem/exixe/getting_started.md

 ![Alt text](resources/led_test_sch.png)

 Then try the [LED test](/arduino_examples/0_LED_test).
+Change the `slaveSelectPin` variable if you're using a different pin.
 Compile and upload the sketch in Arduino IDE.

 The LED on the exixe module should turn purple.
 You can play around with the RGB values in the sketch to change it to other colors.

 ![Alt text](resources/example0.jpg)